azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 2 of 3.
 Download and extract deployment package**

- Deployment package mainly contains:
+Deployment package mainly contains:<br/>

- 1. **ARM templates** which contains resource configuration details that need to be created as part of the setup.
+1- **ARM templates** which contains resource configuration details that need to be created as part of the setup.<br/>
- 2.  **Deployment setup scripts** which provides the cmdlet to run installation. <br/>
+2- **Deployment setup scripts** which provides the cmdlet to run installation. <br/>

 If you have already downloaded the deployment package zip, directly go to step (2.d).